 Interactive Brokers offers an advanced investment platform that allows you to invest globally in stocks, options, futures, currencies, bonds, and funds from a single integrated account.
 Its advanced trading and account management tools let you control and delegate user permission for a business brokerage account.

-Interactive Brokers allows businesses around the world to open a company account.
+With Interactive Brokers, businesses around the world can open a company account.
 Some institutions that can open an Interactive Account include Small Businesses, Hedge Funds, Prop Traders, Family Offices, and more.

-Besides, it gives you solid trade execution through IB SmartRouting, and a set of technical and fundamental tools to help you in your investment decisions.
+It gives you solid trade execution through IB SmartRouting, and a set of technical and fundamental tools to help you make investment decisions.

 Beginners and intermediate investors have educational tools to explore, but the learning curve will be steep.
 That’s why we mainly endorse it to more advanced traders.